Knighton, Powys: Economy

 The town's shops serve a large rural hinterland and employ 18 per cent of the active population – almost as many as manufacturing, at 18.81 per cent.
 Otherwise Knighton has little industry.
 Most young people leave after completing their education.
 Tourism is a crucial area hit hard by the foot and mouth epidemic of 2001.
 Although wages are low and over 20 per cent of families have no car, Knighton has an unemployment rate (2001) of just 2.88 per cent.

-Responsibility for economic development lies with the Welsh Assembly Government.
+Responsibility for economic development lies with the Welsh Government.
 The town's remoteness means it has few commuters.
 Most of the employed (69.45 per cent in 2001) work within a 12 mi area.

 Education

-Knighton has a primary school, but for state secondary education pupils travel by bus 8 mi to John Beddoes School in Presteigne.
+Knighton has a primary school, but for state secondary education pupils travel by bus 8 mi to the John Beddoes Campus of Newtown High School in Presteigne.
 Until 1974 Knighton had a secondary modern school, on the site of the current primary school.
 Knighton Church in Wales Primary School (until 1998 Knighton Voluntary Primary School) had 299 pupils in 2008.
 In its most recent Estyn inspection it was graded Good or Satisfactory, the inspectors being largely positive, but critical of "low expectations".